CIERA-Transients/POTPyRI/README.md

 - How to **contribute** code or documentation (pull requests)
 - Where to **seek support** (issues or developer contact)

+Development often uses the `dev` branch; pull requests may target `main` or `dev` as noted in the repository.
 If you encounter an error in the pipeline, have a special data setup that does not run through the pipeline, or wish to add an instrument, please open an issue on [GitHub](https://github.com/CIERA-Transients/POTPyRI/issues) or contact the developers at `ckilpatrick@northwestern.edu`.

 ## License